dlang/project-ideas/README.md

-# D Project Idea repository
+# D Project Idea Repository
 This repository is a collection of ideas for projects that will enhance the D ecosystem.
 Anyone in the D community may submit an idea.
 Projects may be picked up by anyone looking to contribute to the D ecosystem, but some may be flagged as suitable for the annual Symmetry Autumn of Code (SAOC) or Google Summer of Code (GSOC).
 Anyone intending to apply to either event may find a suitable project here.

 There are two sets of projects: